Guide to Capital Markets Tribunal Proceedings

 What is an intervenor?

-What is an Application?
-How can I bring an Application?
+What is an application?
+How can I bring an application?

-An Application is a document that a party files with the Tribunal to request that the Tribunal make an order.
-A new proceeding starts after the party files an Application and the Tribunal issues a Notice of Hearing.
+An application is a document that a party files with the Tribunal to request that the Tribunal make an order.
+A new proceeding starts after the party files an application and the Tribunal issues a notice of hearing.
 Applications are posted on the Tribunal Website and published in the OSC Bulletin.
-The types of applications are:

 - application for authorization to disclose information about an investigation or examination under section 17 of the Ontario Securities Act